Nelson, New Zealand: Cultural and religious immigrants

 The early settlement of Nelson province included a proportion of German immigrants, who arrived on the ship Sankt Pauli and formed the nucleus of the villages of Sarau (Upper Moutere) and Neudorf.
 These were mostly Lutheran Protestants with a small number of Bavarian Catholics.

-In 1892 the New Zealand Church Mission Society (NZCMS) was formed in a Nelson church hall.
+In 1892, the New Zealand Church Missionary Society (NZCMS) was formed in a Nelson church hall.

 Problems with land

 After a brief initial period of prosperity, the lack of land and of capital caught up with the settlement and it entered a prolonged period of relative depression.
 The labourers had to accept a cut in their wages.
 Organised immigration ceased (a state of affairs that continued until the 1850s).
 By the end of 1843, artisans and labourers began leaving Nelson; by 1846, some 25% of the immigrants had moved away.

 The pressure to find more arable land became intense.
 To the south-east of Nelson lay the wide and fertile plains of the Wairau Valley.
 The New Zealand Company tried to claim that they had purchased the land.
-The Māori owners stated adamantly that the Wairau Valley had not formed part of the original land sale and made it clear they would resist any attempts by the settlers to occupy the area.
+The Māori owners stated adamantly that the Wairau Valley had not formed part of the original land sale, and made it clear they would resist any attempts by the settlers to occupy the area.
 The Nelson settlers led by Arthur Wakefield and Henry Thompson attempted to do just that.
 This resulted in the Wairau Affray, where 22 settlers and 4 Māori died.
 The subsequent Government inquiry exonerated the Māori and found that the Nelson settlers had no legitimate claim to any land outside Tasman Bay.
-Public fears of a Māori attack on Nelson lead to the formation of the Nelson Battalion of Militia in 1845.
+Public fears of a Māori attack on Nelson led to the formation of the Nelson Battalion of Militia in 1845.

-City
+City status

 Nelson township was managed by the Nelson Provincial Council through a Board of Works constituted by the Provincial Government under the Nelson Improvement Act 1856 until 1874.
 It was proclaimed a Bishop's See and city under letters patent by Queen Victoria on 27 September 1858, the second New Zealand city proclaimed in this manner after Christchurch.
 Nelson only had some 5,000 residents at this time.
 Edmund Hobhouse was the first Bishop.
 The Municipal Corporations Act 1876 stated that Nelson was constituted a city on 30 March 1874.

-Coat of arms

-Nelson City has a coat of arms, obtained in 1958 from the College of Arms to mark the Centenary of Nelson as a City.
-The blazon of the arms is:

-"Barry wavy Argent and Azure a Cross Flory Sable on a Chief also Azure a Mitre proper And for the Crest on a Wreath of the Colours Issuant from a Mural Crown proper a Lion rampant Gules holding between the fore paws a Sun in splendour or.
-The supporters on the dexter side a Huia Bird and on the sinister side a Kotuku both proper."

-Motto "Palmam qui meruit ferat" (Let him, who has earned it, bear the palm).
-This motto is the same as that of Lord Nelson.